sussy-code/providers/README.md

 > TODO functionality: running individual scrapers

-> TODO functionality: running all scrapers

 > TODO functionality: choose environment (for browser, for native)

-> TODO functionality: show which types are supported for scraper in meta

 > TODO content: add all scrapers/providers